Eastern Red-backed Salamander

 Plethodon cinereus

-The Easten Red-backed Salamander is one of the three slender and delicate salamanders in Vermont along with the Four-toed and the Northern Two-lined.
-Adults range from 3½ - 5 inches in length.
-It usually has a red-brown back with darker sides.
+The Eastern Red-backed Salamander is one of three salamanders in Vermont with very similar body sizes and shapes.
+All three are slender and delicate salamanders about 4 inches long.
+The other two similarly-shaped salamanders in Vermont are the Four-toed and the Northern Two-lined Salamanders.
+Adults range from 3½ – 5 inches in length.
+Eastern Red-backed Salamanders usually have a reddish-brown back with darker sides.
 Their belly is a salt and pepper mix of white and gray that looks like granite.
 Occasionally salamanders missing the red color (lead phase) or missing the dark sides (red phase) can be found.

-Red-backed salamanders lay their eggs in grape-like clusters of 3 - 17, out of the sun, generally under or in moist logs.
+Eastern Red-backed Salamanders lay their eggs in grape-like clusters of 3 – 17, out of the sun, generally under or in moist logs.

 Range/Habitat

-The Red-backed can usually be found in damp locations under leaf litter or in the coarse woody debris of mature deciduous or mixed hardwood forests.
+The Eastern Red-backed Salamander can usually be found in damp locations under leaf litter or in the coarse woody debris of mature deciduous or mixed hardwood forests.
 They are not normally found where the soil is saturated or acidic.
-Red-backs are entirely terrestrial and overwinter underground.
+Eastern Red-backed Salamanders are entirely terrestrial and overwinter underground.

 Status